A massive list of the top points of interest and things to do in Toledo (on a day trip from Madrid or not).

 I am, all things considered, not a big fan of pre-organized bus tours.
 But if you are planning a day from Madrid to Toledo, it is actually the best choice.
 There are daily tourists buses leaving from Plaza de España.
 You can either just get the bus ticket or get a tour guide as well.
 These buses will usually be a bit more expensive, but they’ll usually take the scenic route around Toledo and stop at the viewpoints (expect prices around 25€ for the round trip)

-Or you opt to take the regular bus (run by Alsa) from Plaza Elíptica.
-Takes about 2 hours from Madrid to Toledo, starting from 7 am until 8: 30 pm and will cost around 11€ for a round trip
+Or you opt to take the regular bus tour (run by Alsa) from Plaza Elíptica.
+Takes about 2 hours from Madrid to Toledo, starting from 7 am until 8: 30 pm and will cost around 11€ for a round trip (departure times as of 2018).

 b) Train (30 min)